Tesla Full Self-Driving in Europe: Netherlands, Lithuania and Rollout Tracker (2026)

 |---|---|---|

-| Netherlands | Approved for use | RDW issued type approval for FSD Supervised.
+| Netherlands | Approved for use | RDW issued a provisional European type approval for FSD Supervised.
 Eligible owners should check Tesla app and vehicle software availability. |

-| Other EU countries | Not yet EU-wide | RDW says European Union-wide use requires Commission submission, member-state voting, and majority approval. |
+| Other EU countries | Not yet EU-wide | RDW says EU-wide use still requires European Commission submission, member-state voting, and majority approval.
+Other countries may recognize the Dutch approval individually. |

-| Germany, France, Italy, Spain, Poland, Lithuania, Belgium and other EU markets | Watch list | These countries are not covered automatically by the Dutch-only approval.
-Tesla and regulators still need approval or recognition steps. |
+| Germany, France, Italy, Spain, Poland, Belgium and other EU markets | Watch list | These countries are not confirmed in current official public sources.
+Owners should wait for Tesla or local regulator confirmation. |

 | Norway, Switzerland, United Kingdom | Separate path | These countries are outside the EU, even though they participate in European vehicle-regulation frameworks.
 Do not assume EU approval equals local use. |